ludoaubert/linkedboxdraw/README.md

 Typical use case:

-Just been hired on a new software or data development project.
+Just been hired on a new software or data project.
 You need to quickly understand how the data is structured.
 With linkedboxdraw, you can quickly create your own map.
 You type in the logical information, the diagram geometry will be computed by algorithms.

 https://ludoaubert.github.io/linkedboxdraw/tableinput.html